Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Oh, he’s fine.
 Vemik is always fine by me.
 Tribe-brother!
 What’chu up to, big fella?"

-"Uh, shopping…" Vemik watched the suited men suspiciously as Jooyun led him toward the Array.
+"Uh, shopping..."
+Vemik watched the suited men suspiciously as Jooyun led him toward the Array.
 "Who are they?"

 "Full-time security, now that Hoeff is officially moved on to other things.
-They’re pretty good fellas, though Hernandez must be brave as *heck* if he thinks he’s going to stop you…"
+They’re pretty good fellas, though Hernandez must be brave as *heck* if he thinks he’s going to stop you..."

 There was sly play in his voice, so Vemik showed off just a little... but just a little.
 Enough so they *knew.* Her-*nan*-dez understood the way of it between them instantly.
 So, not entirely stupid!

 "Anyway.
 These fellas are just getting out on-job with me and, uh...
-I *tried* to warn them…"
+I *tried* to warn them..."

 "They’re going to die of sweat, wearing heavy cloth like that."